one moment please...

 Our teen leadership training is a highly concentrated dose of creative pep!
 Over nine days, participants get the opportunity to hone their skills as youth leaders, experimenting with novel ideas and creative forms alongside seasoned educators and practicing professionals in the fields of writing, photography, illustration and new media.
 Through multifaceted projects inspired by the social issues that resonate with them most, they get to collaborate with other young adults who share their energy, vision and artistry, while shaping each other into community leaders and role models for kids.
 This training cultivates leadership skills relevant across fields, motivating new hobbies and career paths, and building a real sense of initiative.

-Exceptionally this year, our summer camps will be part of formal research studies so space will be very limited.
+This year, our summer camps will once again be part of ongoing research studies so space will be limited.
 The sessions will last two weeks but the program style will stay the same!
-If you are interested in having your child participate, please click the button to fill the information form.
+If you are interested in having your child participate (or would like to be on the waiting list, please click the button to fill the information form.
+We will then contact you with registration availability according to your child's age and language preferences.

 Please note that specials cannot be combined.
 Participants must pay the camp fees to reserve their spot.
 Registration can be cancelled with a 50% refund up to 21 days before the first day of camp.
 Cancellations requested after this date will not be refunded.
 If extenuating circumstances present themselves (e.g., a health or family emergency), please get in touch with us directly.
 If you have any questions, please contact us!